tkivite/rails-seed/README.md

 ```

 **rubocop upgrade**
-When upgrading the rubocop gem and related(e.g. rubocop-rails), ensure you refresh chache by deleting the rubocop-daemon and rubocop_cache cache folder for the files to link to the proper, newer rubocop version.
+When upgrading the rubocop gem and related(e.g. rubocop-rails), ensure you refresh cache by deleting the rubocop-daemon and rubocop_cache cache folder for the files to link to the proper, newer rubocop version.

 ```sh
 gem update rubocop rubocop-rails